Panic attacks and panic disorder

 For some people, panic disorder may include agoraphobia — avoiding places or situations that cause you anxiety because you fear not being able to escape or get help if you have a panic attack.

 If you have panic attacks but not a diagnosed panic disorder, you can still benefit from treatment.
 If panic attacks aren't treated, they can get worse and develop into panic disorder or phobias.

 The goal of treatment is to eliminate all of your panic attack symptoms.
 With effective treatment, most people are eventually able to resume everyday activities.

-The main treatment options for panic attacks are medications and psychotherapy.
+The main treatment options for panic attacks are psychotherapy and medications.
 Both are effective.
-Your doctor likely will recommend starting with just one type of treatment, depending on your preference and whether there are therapists with special training in panic disorders in your area.
+Your doctor likely will recommend one or both types of treatment, depending on your preference, your history, the severity of your panic disorder and whether there are therapists with special training in panic disorders in your area.

 Your therapist may suggest weekly meetings when you begin psychotherapy.
-You may start to see improvements in panic attack symptoms within several weeks, and often symptoms go away within several months.
+You may start to see improvements in panic attack symptoms within several weeks, and often symptoms decrease significantly or go away within several months.

 As your symptoms improve, you and your therapist will develop a plan to taper off therapy.
 You may agree to schedule occasional maintenance visits to help ensure that your panic attacks remain under control.

 If one medication doesn't work well for you, your doctor may recommend switching to another or combining certain medications to boost effectiveness.
 Keep in mind that it can take several weeks after first starting a medication to notice an improvement in symptoms.
 All medications have a risk of side effects, and some may not be recommended in certain situations, such as pregnancy.
 Talk with your doctor about the possible side effects and risks.